-- Cleanliness is a good thing—especially before waxing!
-Don’t be afraid to liberally exfoliate the week before your waxing.
+- Cleanliness is a good thing—especially before getting waxed!
+Don’t be afraid to liberally exfoliate the week before your appointment.
 This loosens up dead skin and really preps the area.
 Do the same thing the day of the waxing.
 This makes is easier for the cirepil wax to cleanly remove the hair with less discomfort.
 Less is more when it comes to waxing.

-- Avoid caffeine and blood thinners the day of the waxing.
+- Avoid caffeine and blood thinners the day of the your wax appointment.
 The last thing you want is more sensitive skin.

 - Avoid sex directly after the procedure—this can irritate Brazilian areas in particular.